It’s the end of another busy, whirlwind of a successful academic year at NGHS and we’re all ready to wind down, relax and enjoy a well-deserved break.

 Whether it’s welcoming alumnae back to one of our numerous networking events, inviting them back from University to provide UCAS advice, or sharing their career stories through the alumnae magazine Connect – it is truly inspiring for our NGHS girls to see the great role models that came before them.”

 With that, let me wish you all a very happy summer break, and take with you my sincere gratitude for everything you do.
 This includes those members of staff who are retiring or leaving us to move on to other things.
-You have all helped to build our extraordinary school and continue to maintain its excellent reputation as a leading light in girls’ education.
+You have helped to build our extraordinary school and continue to maintain its excellent reputation as a leading light in girls’ education.